theCreedo/IndigitousMusicFinder/README.md

 	sorted tone value
 ```

 	NOTE: Any errors discovered in working with files will be recorded in `/corrupted_files/failures/` folder associated with the given python file.
 There may be repeats since errors are appended to the file.
-Errors will be saved in this format: 'filename.txt: ERRORMSG'
+Errors will be saved in this format: `filename.txt: ERRORMSG`

 13. Run `topic_analyzer.py` to build and pickle a Gensim vocabulary for all the songs in the dataset.